15 Fast-Food Coffee Drinks—Ranked!

-It’s official: Iced coffee season is here!
-Whether you’re a cold brew lover or a frozen coffee fan, you don’t have to rely on fancy coffee shops for your morning Joe.
+We're going to go ahead and say it: it's always iced coffee season.
+Whether you're a cold brew lover or a frozen coffee fan, go ahead and enjoy that cup all year round.
+And, you don't have to rely on fancy coffee shops for your morning Joe.
 Now, you can get your caffeine fix just about anywhere, including fast food and quick-service restaurants.

 But here's the thing—not all iced coffees have the components of a healthy energy-boosting drink.
 Some are laced with so much sugar and fat from processed syrups and whipped cream that it actually slows you down in the long run—and we mean your metabolism.

 Iced and frozen drinks from fast-food restaurants like Starbucks, McDonald's, and Dunkin' have nutritional values that vary wildly.
 Some are literally coffee plus ice and maybe a splash of milk while others are more akin to milkshakes with a splash of coffee.
 To help you sort out the best from the worst, we ranked 15 popular iced and frozen coffee drinks from fast-food restaurants, from worst to the best.
 While you're making healthier choices, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 "Any coffee drink with the word 'frozen' in the title will likely have significantly more calories and added sugar as they are essentially milkshakes," says Georgia Rounder, registered dietitian nutritionist.
 And this frozen drink is no exception.
 With 132 grams of sugar in a medium, this drink contains 4-5 times the recommended daily intake of sugar, if following AHA recommendations.
 Plus, it's the only drink in this roundup that has trans fat, which is bad for heart health.